JackButler99/rock-paper-scissors/README.md

 # rock-paper-scissors
-We can Play it on your browser's console
+We can Play it on our browser's console